'Let the Fire Fall'

 Finally, one night, he was sitting in his armchair across from the television, reading Lay Siege to Heaven, Louis de Wohl's biographical novel of St. Catherine of Siena.
 It's a wonderful book, filled with many of the occasions when St. Catherine won great miracles from heaven by the power of her prayers.
 Midway through the novel, he prayed in frustration, "St. Catherine of Siena, help me!"

 He said he dashed up, grabbed the flaming hunk of metal, tossed it out onto the driveway, and watched it smolder itself into uselessness.
 For the rest of his sabbatical, he had no television, and counted himself a happier and holier priest as a result.

 Happy feast of St. Catherine of Siena!
 She lived a remarkably rich and full life, serving Christ and His Church as few others ever have.
 Her letters to the Holy Father of the day helped return the papacy to Rome.
 Her charitable works of tending to the sick and those most in need of God's mercy were extensive.
 And the power of her prayers is legendary.
 If you don't know much about this fiery, wonderworking saint, do take the time to pick up one of the great biographical works about her, such as Sigrid Undset's Catherine of Siena or Louis De Wohl's Lay Siege to Heaven.

-HAPP aims to set all hearts fire with the blazing love of God and the great fire of God's own love, the Holy Spirit.
+The Marians' Hearts Afire Parish-based Programs (HAPP) aim to set all hearts afire with the blazing love of God and the great fire of God's own love, the Holy Spirit.
 There are few better models of what such a heart looks like than that of St. Catherine of Siena.
 Let us ask her intercession for us all today that we may be open to the sanctifying work of the Holy Spirit in our hearts and in our lives, allowing ourselves to be transformed and enkindled to great heights of holiness, of love for God and neighbor.